| The following is the complete

 is happening, but I do know what a fish smells like when it rots,

 and this mess has a very strange odor.
+Q: "Can't inbreeding at [MF] have caused adrenal

+problems?"
 A: So why do non-MF ferrets get adrenal disease?

 I'll let you in on a secret.
 Ferrets in Britain are often quite inbred,